sensei-hacker/inavwiki/EZ‐TUNE.md

 -  12-inch props: 60.

 ![Graphically](https://github.com/Phil-MC/hello-world/blob/master/eztune-graph.webp)
+The slope from 3" to 5" is misleading as the calculations change after this.

 Use Blackbox and your own judgement to find a value that is most suited for your UAV after you have tested it.